frankhart2018/tape-computer/README.md

 # Tape Computer

-A fun project with a simple opcode processor and a tape memory.
+A fun project with a näive opcode processor and a tape memory.

 ## Usage